Bravecto For Dogs Flea Solution Review: Bravo, Bravecto!

 I own a small-ish terrier mutt.
 No, scratch that.
 I share my house with a small-ish terrier mutt.
 I say this because I try not to think of animals like that.
 They are not my property.
 Well, this should give you an idea of how much I care for my pooch.
 At any rate, this article is about Bravecto.
 I can gush about my dog another time.
 In fact, I plan on doing so!

 Bravecto is the trade name of the drug Fluralaner, and it is basically a flea and tick killer.
-It goes to work on the insects’ nervous system and shuts it down, effectively killing them.
 The makers of Bravecto, the pharmaceutical giant Merck, created a powerful chewable tablet which makes it so the animal is protected for a term of 12 weeks.
 When compared to the standard 1-month treatments like NexGard or Frontline, Bravecto has a clear advantage, time-wise.

 Bravecto treats different types of fleas and ticks, like the black legged tick, the American dog tick, lone star tick, and the brown dog tick.
 The exception here is the lone star tick, for which there is a protection of 8 weeks, not 12.
-If your dog is suspected of having an lone star infestation, you can administer another dose, preferably under veterinary authority and supervision.
+If your dog is suspected of having a lone star infestation, you can administer another dose under veterinary authority and supervision.

 What Ingredients Does Bravecto Use?
 Is Bravecto Safe For Dogs?